Overseas Tokyo ticket holders may get only partial refunds

 The official cost of the Olympics is $15.4 billion.
 However, several government audits suggest it might be twice that much, and all but $6.7 billion is public money.
 A study by the University of Oxford says these are the most expensive Olympics on record.

-No information about tickets has been forthcoming from organizers of the 2022 Beijing Winter Olympics, which open in just 10 months — Feb.
+No information about tickets has been forthcoming from organizers of next year's Beijing Winter Olympics, which open in 10 months — Feb.
 4, 2022.
-It is possible that fans from abroad will also be banned from these games.
+It is possible that fans from abroad will also be banned from these games, which are being called the “Genocide Games."

 Comments